 On January 6 Alibaba announced a revamp of its TaoProtect online policing system which applies to its online sales portals www.taobao.com and www.tmall.com.
 Both are Chinese-language trade platforms, the prior ostensibly C2C and the latter B2C.

-Under the new rules, when take effect April 1 2015, semi-automated procedures will be introduced for filing takedown requests against infringing ads – although question remains as to whether they will only add to the administrative burdens of rights holder.
+Under the new rules, which take effect April 1 2015, semi-automated procedures will be introduced for filing takedown requests against infringing ads – although question remains as to whether they will only add to the administrative burdens of rights holders.

 In addition, new standards have been announced that will allow brand owners with a good history of accurate reporting against infringers to achieve more timely attention to their takedown notices.

 Under the revised TaoProtect system, IP owners will be required to categorize each infringement under specified categories using drop-down menus setting out specific options.
 However, it appears IP owners will remain obliged under the new rules to provide a separate written explanation as to why a given ad is objectionable.

 Depending on the categories of infringing conduct selected, IP owners will also remain obligated to provide additional documentation to support their complaints.
 For example, in the case of an alleged counterfeit product, a brand owner will be required to provide a written verification report.
 As such, the new system is likely to increase the time and resources required for IP owners to file takedown requests.